fcichos/exp3/source/lectures/L14/.ipynb_checkpoints/overview_14-checkpoint.rst

 Lecture Contents
 ================

-In Lecture 14 we explore the diffraction integral and the discrimination between Fresnel and Fraunhofer diffraction.
-We also start with Electromagnetic Optics.
+In Lecture 14 we explore electromagnetic waves in dielectric matter.